lithium-07/analytics_ww/README.md

 # Part 1 of Shopify Bigquery data analytics

-This project contains data sseeding, collection and ingestion from shopify events to bigquery.
+This project contains data seeding, collection, ingestion, and aggregation from shopify events to bigquery to quantifiable metrics.